oinot/mid-term-project/README.md

-Objectives of mid term porject @ Ironhack:
+Objectives of mid term project @ Ironhack:

 - Build a responsive website using only HTML, CSS & JavaScript
 -  Use different layout properties like Flexbox, Grid and     positioning when needed